-The purpose of this Parent/Student Handbook is to give you the information that will help this school year run smoothly.
-If at any time you have any questions about the school, our policies or clarification about the school day please feel free to contact me via email or telephone or schedule a time to speak with me directly.
+The purpose of this Parent/Student Handbook is to give you the essential information about our school's policies, procedures, and expectations.
+Please take the time to review this handbook carefully, as it will serve as a valuable resource throughout the academic year.
+If at any time you have any questions about the school, our policies or clarification about any items within this handbook, please feel free to contact me via email, phone or schedule a time to speak with me directly.
 Your feedback as a parent is important in helping us achieve our Mission - so we are asking you to please ask any questions or bring any concern to the appropriate staff member.